craftingcity/The-Known-World/Bible 2.md

 The Mountain Hall is claimed by the [[Dwarven Kingdom Suremantle]] as the ancestral home of the Suremantle clan.
 The Suremantles gathered strength and secured alliances, but knew that a dwarves' heart belongs to his family first, and remain minor isolationists.

 Related articles include [[Dwarven Specifics#Mountain Dwarves]]

+## People
+Most people use barter to trade for resources, as most people do not carry minted coin, but coin and merchant bar is acceptable currency nearly anywhere.
+The Kingdom of Prosper has a large treasury, and has spread coin around the world, making it the dominant currency, but each of the "nations" of the world mint their own coin.

+The most common working job is that of the Farmer.
+The second most common is that of the Defender.
+The third, the Plunderer.

+The people of the world have [[The Worldwide Calander Systems|different names]] for the days of the week and months of the year, but they all use a 7 day week and a 52 week year.

+The most common languages spoken - and therefore  are Desertspeech, High Common, King's Common, and Swampish.
+They are all born of the languages of the humans mixed with the great influence of the historical languages of the dragons, elves, goblin, and triton respectively.